UCSBCarpentry/CustomLibraryWebscraping/_episodes/03-manual-scraping.md

 Let's look at another XPath function called concat() that can be used to concatenate things, which basically joins two or more strings into one.
-If we want to scrape the names along the bio web pages for all faculty we have to scrape their names that link to the bio page.
+If we want to scrape the names along the bio web pages for all faculty we can take the following steps:

 ![Scrapping bio pages with names]({{ page.root }}/fig/Image10.png)